Explicit formulas for the spectral side of the trace formula of SL(2): Introduction

-This paper is organized as follows: In Sect. \ref{sec2}, we derive the explicit formula for Hecke $L$-functions classically, following the exposition of Bombieri \cite{B}.
-We also recall the adelic form of the explicit formula and the Weil criterion for Hecke $L$-functions.
-In Sect. \ref{sec3}, we recall the adelic trace formula for $SL(2)$, following Langlands and Labesse \cite{LL}.
-In Sect. \ref{sec4}, we relate the explicit formulae to trace formulae, and prove Theorem \ref{mainthm1} and \ref{mainthm3} above.
-Finally, in Sect. \ref{sec5} we discuss the application to lower bounds, giving Theorem \ref{mainthm4} as an example.
+This paper is organised as follows: In the Section \ref{sec2}, we derive the explicit formula for Hecke $L$-functions following Bombieri \cite{B} for $\zeta(s)$.
+We also recall the adelic form of the explicit formula and the Weil criterion for Hecke $L$-functions in this context.
+In Section \ref{sec3}, we recall the continuous contribution to the spectral side of the trace formula for $G$, following Langlands and Labesse \cite{LL}.
+In Section \ref{sec4}, we relate the explicit formulas to the spectral side of the trace formula, proving Theorem \ref{mainthm2} and \ref{mainthm3} above.
+While the proof of Theorem \ref{mainthm3} essentially follows \cite{W72}, some care is needed because our normalisation differs by $\frac12$ at times because we take the representation theoretic point of view, where the centre of symmetry is the unitary axis rather than the line Re$(s)=\frac12$.
+Finally, in Section \ref{sec5} we discuss the application to lower bounds, giving Corollary \ref{mainthm4} as an example.